Springbok De Klerk to reach 50 caps against Scots

-Rugby World Cup: Faf de Klerk earns 50th cap for South Africa against Scotland
+Rugby World Cup 2023: Faf de Klerk earns 50th cap for South Africa against Scotland

 Last updated on .From the section Rugby Union